 3. Cable adjustment

 If you can shift into both your highest and lowest sprockets correctly, the shifting problem will be one of two things.
-More than likely, it will be an issue with the cable tension, or indexing.
+More than likely, it will be an issue with the cable tension, aka indexing, as gear cables stretch and need adjusting over time.
 All modern bikes have what’s known as index shifting, as opposed to the friction shifting of yesteryear.

 Index shifting means that the shift lever will have a detent, or small groove, which tells the lever to stop.
 This way, each click of the lever corresponds with a sprocket on the derailleur.